 1 The trainer will provide the student information about RPL.
 2 The trainer will provide the student with the relevant learning outcomes or competencies for the training programs as listed in the course Study Guide provided to students at Orientation for the student to read.
 3 The student will assess their abilities/competencies, with guidance from the trainer in the learning outcomes or competencies in the training programs.
 4 The student is to decide if they think they possess the knowledge and skills of the learning outcome or competencies in the training programs and if so, they should apply for RPL.
 5 The student is to complete an RPL Application Form.
 6 The student is to gather evidence that supports their application as listed in the RPL application.
 7 The student is to give the completed RPL Application Form and evidence to their trainer.
-The Trainer will conduct a full RPL assessment through observation on the job and assessing documentation supplied 8 The student will receive notification from the trainer to show either that the student has gained RPL for full or partial units of the course 9 (If the student is successful) be exempt from those learning outcomes or competencies in the training programs.
+The Trainer will conduct a full RPL assessment through observation on the job and assessing documentation supplied 8 The student will receive notification from the trainer to show either that the student has gained RPL for full or partial units of the course 9 (If the student is successful) be exempt from those learning outcomes or competencies in the 4.0 training programs.
 10 The trainer will ensure the training plan is signed off.
-11 (If the student was partially successful) the student may decide to progress more quickly through the training program by completing only those aspects for which the student does not have prior learning.
+11 (If the student was partially successful) the student may decide to progress more quickly through the training program by completing only those aspects for which the student does not have prior 40 learning.
 This completes the RPL process for the student's application.
 12 (If the student was unsuccessful) the student may decide to request an RPL Appeals Form.
 13 The student may gather further evidence that supports your application.
 14 The student will submit the completed RPL Appeals Form and further evidence to the nominated person in the College's complaint policy, who will arrange for a second suitably qualified person to assess the evidence.
-15 Receive a notification about whether either:- i) the student has gained RPL (go to 10) or ii) the student has not gained full/partial RPL and receive feedback (go to 16).
-16 Seek to progress more quickly through the training program by completing only those aspects for which you do not have prior learning.
+15 Receive a notification about whether either:- 15 i) the student has gained RPL (go to 10) or ii) the student has not not gained RPL (go to 10) of iii) the student has not not gained full/partial RPL and receive feedback (go to 16).
+16 Seek to progress more quickly through the training program by completing only those aspects for 10 which you do not have prior learning. which you do not have phot learning.